nolanM123/course-project-group_1045/README.md

 ## Team Members

 - Person 1: I'm Mitch, a computer science major from Calgary living in Kelowna currently.
-- Person 2: one sentence about you!
+- Person 2: I'm Nolan, a computer science major from Calgary living in Calgary currently.
 - Person 3: one sentence about you!

 ## References